PhilaNgcamu/create-react-app/AddingInteractivity/README.md

 > **Note:**
 > You may often need to have different functions/components for different button, where each function has its own event handler.
+> You can also name your event handler prop.